 Buffalo, NY 14222-1095

-Pursuant to College policy, the College is committed to fostering a diverse community of outstanding faculty, staff, and students, as well as ensuring equal educational opportunity, employment, and access to services, programs and activities, without regard to an individual's race, color, national origin, religion, age, disability, sex, gender, gender identity, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
-Employees, students, applicants or other members of the College community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law, or treated adversely or retaliated against based upon a protected characteristic.
+Pursuant to College policy, Buffalo State is committed to fostering a diverse community of outstanding faculty, staff, and students, as well as ensuring equal educational opportunity, employment, and access to services, programs, and activities without regard to an individual's race, color, national origin, religion, age, disability, sex, gender, gender identity, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military or veteran status, domestic violence victim status, or criminal conviction.
+Employees, students, applicants, or other members of the college community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law or treated adversely or retaliated against based upon a protected characteristic.

-This catalog is current as of May 2017.
+The Graduate Catalog is current as of August 2020.
 The college reserves the right to cancel any course described in this catalog and to change any rules governing curriculum, administration, tuition, fees, admissions, regulations affecting students, dates, and course content.
 Each student is expected to have knowledge of the information contained in this catalog and in other college publications.
-This catalog describes all graduate programs of the college.
-For undergraduate programs, consult the undergraduate catalog.
-For programs offered during the summer, consult the summer session schedule.
+This catalog describes all graduate programs the college offers.
+Consult the Undergraduate Catalog for undergraduate programs.
+Consult the Summer Session schedule for programs offered during the summer.

 The offices of the vice presidents supplied copy for their respective areas of responsibility.
 The Academic Affairs Office coordinated the collection of data for this catalog.